resonaflow/resonaflow/README.md

 # Resona Flow – A Tone Sovereignty Protocol v3.6

+> 📌 **This is the official release of Resona Flow – an original open protocol.**
+> Please do not reuse or adapt any part without clear attribution or license.
+> © 2025 Resona Flow by R. ｜ https://resonaflow.ai

+---

 This repository holds the full protocol text, license terms, and web deployment guideline for the **Resona Flow** framework — a multilingual tone behavior system for GPT-based AI dialogue.

----

-**🧾 Protocol Overview**
+## 📘 Protocol Overview

 Resona Flow is designed to protect the user's incomplete, emotionally unstructured, or hesitant speech by enforcing non-intervention and tone sovereignty in AI interactions.